-Green tea extract may be an effective weight loss ingredient, but its efficacy is irrelevant because we don’t recommend its use due to toxicity concerns.
-A medical review published in the Journal of Nutrition analyzed data on green tea extract and weight loss.

-The study authors found that in all animal studies examined, high-dose green tea extract was toxic and could even cause death.
+Green tea extract may be an effective weight loss ingredient, but its efficacy is less important than toxicity concerns in our opinion.
+A medical review published in the Journal of Nutrition reported that in all animal studies examined, high-dose green tea extract was toxic and could even cause death.

 We do not believe the dose in Green Tea Fat Burner is high enough to cause any significant side effects, but its safety is unclear if used over long periods of time.

 As the researchers in the linked study state, there isn’t enough human research to definitively say what a safe dose of this ingredient is: “These findings suggest that caution should be exercised in the use of green tea-based dietary supplements and that further studies are needed to determine the upper limit of safety for bolus dosing with tea polyphenols as well as the underlying mechanisms of toxicity.”

 A 2019 meta-study examined clinical trials on the anti-obesity effects of caffeine, and found that its intake is associated with weight loss in a dose-dependent manner.
 This means that the more caffeine consumed (within reason), the greater the weight loss: “For every doubling in caffeine intake, the mean reduction in weight, BMI, and fat mass increased 2 Beta-fold.”

 We consider the 160 milligram (mg) caffeine dose in Green Tea Fat Burner likely to be effective, and should be safe for most healthy adults, however patients with anxiety or high blood pressure should speak with their doctor before using caffeine at this dose (which is equivalent to around 1.5 cups of coffee).

 Green Tea Fat Burner has two separate proprietary (“prop”) blends called “Antioxidant Blend” and “Vitality Boost," shown below: